 Dosage forms: oral tablet (150 mg-1000 mg; 150 mg-500 mg; 50 mg-1000 mg; 50 mg-500 mg), oral tablet, extended release (150 mg-1000 mg; 150 mg-500 mg; 50 mg-1000 mg; 50 mg-500 mg)

 What is canagliflozin and metformin?

-Canagliflozin and metformin is a combination medicine used with diet and exercise to improve blood sugar control in adults with type 2 diabetes.
+Canagliflozin and metformin is a combination medicine used with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.

 Canagliflozin and metformin may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have moderate to severe kidney disease, diabetic ketoacidosis, or if you are on dialysis.
+You should not use this medicine if you have severe kidney disease or diabetic ketoacidosis.

-You should not use this medicine if you are allergic to canagliflozin (Invokana) or metformin (Glucophage, Avandamet, and others), or if you have:
+You should not use canagliflozin and metformin if you are allergic to canagliflozin or metformin, or if you have:

 liver or kidney disease;

 low levels of vitamin B12 or calcium in your blood;

 a pancreas disorder or surgery;